py4ds/nbless/input_files/index.md

 The `nbless` python package consists of 5 functions:
 - `nbuild`, which creates a notebook from python scripts and plain text files, e.g. markdown (`.md`) and text (`.txt`) files.
 - `nbexec`, which runs a notebook from top to bottom and saves an executed version, leaving the source notebook untouched.
 - `nbcode`, which converts a notebook into a code file.
-Markdown content is discarded.
+The extension is determined by the kernel.
+Markdown cells become comments.
 - `nbless`, which calls `nbuild`, `nbcode`, and `nbexec` to create and execute a notebook.
 - `nbhtml`, which converts a notebook into an HTML document.